amitgoswami1027/udacity_serverless/README.md

 * CONNECT : wscat -c wss://<aws url>
 * <message> <enter> to send meaages
 * Control-C to disconnect

+## DYNAMO DB
+DynamoDB supports two indexes types:
+   a.
+Local secondary index (LSI):
+      * Like an additional sort key
+      * Allows to sort items by a different attribute
+      * Added on the data in a table
+   b.
+Global secondary index (GSI)
+      * Allows to define a new partition key for the same data
+      * Allows to define a new partition and sort key for the same data
+      * Creates copy of the data in a table (data is available via GSI after some delay)

 ## AUTHENTICATION
 ### AUTHENTICATION WITH API GATEWAY